 - You will not be able to go through the properties.

 - The purchaser accepts the property in an "as-is" condition and releases Lenawee County from all liability from the condition of the premises, whether known at the time of the Tax Sale or discovered after the fact.

 - Prior to the Tax Sale you must do your own research for any and all properties your are interested in - by contacting the local municipality for building and/or use regulations as well as any outstanding Special Assessments or invoices.

-- The winning bid is expected to be paid in full by 3:30 the day of the Tax Sale.
+- The winning bid must be paid in full by 12:00 pm, Tuesday, September 5, 2023.
 Failure to pay for the purchase will result in the bidder being banned from all future tax sales and charged 25% of the winning bid.